retroryan/real_estate_ai_search/COMMON_MODEL_INGEST.md

 - API schemas intentionally kept in common_ingest/api/schemas for separation of concerns
 - Embedding models were removed from property_finder_models (not needed in shared package)
-- Some Wikipedia loader tests have fixture issues unrelated to the migration
+- All test issues resolved (SQL column names, city filtering, model conversions)
 - The system is designed to run from the common_ingest/ directory for dependency isolation

 ## Migration Complete 🎉